csuermann/node-red-contrib-virtual-smart-home/readme.md

   proactively be discovered by Alexa.
 No need to ask Alexa to discover devices.
 - devices that are no longer needed can be removed from Alexa via the Node-RED editor.
+- changes made to virtual device types and names will immediately be picked up by Alexa.
 - local state changes of devices get synchronized with Alexa
 - secure communication with the IoT cloud through individually provisioned certificates